2024 Best Middle Eastern Semitic Languages Schools in the Great Lakes Region

 Middle Eastern Semitic Languages degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #274 out of the 395 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

 For its 2024 ranking, College Factual looked at 8 schools in the Great Lakes Region to determine which ones were the best for middle eastern semitic languages students pursuing a degree.
-Combined, these schools handed out 138 degrees in middle eastern semitic languages to qualified students.
+When you put them all together, these colleges and universities awarded 134 degrees in middle eastern semitic languages during the 2021-2022 academic year.

 Choosing a Great Middle Eastern Semitic Languages School